 It looks like something out of Star Wars.
 Large metal towers dominating a vantage point over a frozen cliff face that suddenly drop explosives charges, triggering a wall of snow that cascades down the mountain.

 But this isn’t science fiction.
-It’s a new technology designed to make roads safer and cut down on traffic headaches.
+It’s technology designed to make roads safer and cut down on traffic delays and headaches.

-It’s called a Remote Avalanche Control System, or RACS, and this winter we’re piloting it along a stretch of the Trans-Canada Highway called Three Valley Gap near Revelstoke.
+It’s a remote avalanche control system, and in winter 2016, we began piloting the Wyssen avalanche control towers along a stretch of the Trans-Canada Highway at Three Valley Gap, near Revelstoke.

-The current avalanche control method, called Helibombing, uses explosive charges dropped from a helicopter.
-Crews can only drop the charges during day light and when the weather is cooperating.
-Darkness and poor weather has led to road closures of up to 37 hours along that stretch of the Trans-Canada Highway, forcing drivers to take a six hour detour or find a place to stay overnight until crews can reopen it.
+The old avalanche control method at this site, helibombing, used explosive charges dropped from a helicopter.
+Crews could only drop the charges during daylight and when the weather was cooperating.
+Darkness and poor weather led to road closures of up to 37 hours along that stretch of the Trans-Canada Highway, forcing drivers to take a six-hour detour or find a place to stay overnight until crews could reopen the route.

 Visit our Flickr album to see how the system is performing at Three Valley Gap.
-And, for a demonstration of the RCAS in action, check out this video:
+And, for a demonstration of the towers in action, check out this video: